SocietyForArtisticResearch/texteditor-elm/README.md

 - Drag and drop
 	<https://elm-lang.org/examples/drag-and-drop>
-- Auto-scrolling doesn't work anymore.

 - Upload progress for upload button in Media list is broken (becuase handled by main)
+- cursor position on mobile

 Luc: